formlio/forml/docs/tutorials/titanic/setup.rst

 Source Definition
 -----------------

-Let's edit the :file:`source.py` component supplying the project :ref:`datasource descriptor
+Let's edit the :file:`source.py` component supplying the project :ref:`data source descriptor
 <project-source>` with a :ref:`DSL query <dsl>` against the particular :py:class:`Titanic
 schema from the Openschema catalog <openschema:openschema.kaggle.Titanic>`.
 Note the essential call to the :func:`project.setup() <forml.project.setup>` at the end registering the component within